Marco-Puig/ClubIt-App/README.md

 # ClubIt!
-App for IOS/Android
+A Student Clubs Management App for Android

 A new community app made for quality education for school, after school, with your favorite communities!